kmaasrud/pythentur/README.md

 - `'aimedArrivalTime'`: Datetime object containing the planned arrival time of the call.
 - `'expectedArrivalTime'`: Datetime object containing the expected arrival time of the call.
 - `'delay'`: Timedelta object containing the calculated delay of the call.

+The number of calls to retrieve can be changed by changing the argument `noDepartures` in the `get()` method.
+The default is 20.